d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

     return (X, gluon.utils.split_and_load(y, ctx_list, even_split=False))
 ```

-Now, we can start training.
+Now we can train and evaluate the model on the SNLI dataset.

 ```{.python .input  n=11}
 lr, num_epochs = 0.001, 4